saltern/ghoul/README.md

  - `ghoul -input sprite_0.bin -palette pal.act -format png`<br/>
  Creates a PNG file called `sprite_0.png` with `pal.act` as its palette.

- - `ghoul -input source/*.bin -palcopy -format png` Process every BIN file at the `source` directory, and outputs PNGs at the current directory.
+ - `ghoul -input source/*.bin -palcopy -format png`<br/>
+ Processes every BIN file at the `source` directory, and outputs PNGs at the current directory.
 Will include palettes if present in the BIN files.